mcmire/dotfiles/README.md

 ### Filetype-based configuration

-* Ensure config.ru, Gemfile, Rakefile, Thorfile, Vagrantfile, and Appraisals are all syntax-highlighted as Ruby files
+* Ensure config.ru, Gemfile, Rakefile, Thorfile, Vagrantfile, Appraisals, and Bowerfile are all syntax-highlighted as Ruby files
 * Ensure Haml Coffee files are highlighted as Haml files
 * Ensure JSON files are highlighed as JavaScript files
 * Make Python files follow PEP8